-State Representative Peter Durant is a lifelong resident of Spencer, Massachusetts.
+State Senator-Elect Peter Durant is a lifelong resident of Spencer, Massachusetts.
 Throughout his career in public service, he has earned a reputation as a defender of the taxpayer, an advocate for small businesses, and a hard-working public servant.

 He first began his public service in 1999, serving on the Spencer Finance Committee, and was later elected to the Spencer Board of Selectmen in 2006.
 In 2011, Durant was elected to the Massachusetts House of Representatives to represent the 6th Worcester District, containing the towns of Charlton, Dudley, Southbridge, and Spencer.